Something went wrong

 Delaware County Homeowner’s Guide to Selecting an Oil Company

-For Delaware homes heating with number two heating oil, choosing which of the 43 heating oil companies that serve Delaware makes a big difference.
+For Delaware households heating with heating oil, choosing which of the 43 heating oil companies that serve Delaware makes a big difference.

-Full Service Oil Companies: Homeowners who value a “set-it-and-forget-it” heating system pick one of the 319 “full-service” oil companies that serve Delaware.
-Full service companies such as Royal Petroleum Inc or Wister Coal & Fuel Oil Co offer families annual contracts which consist of a combined package of both automatic heating oil delivery and boiler repair.
-With an automatic number two heating oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
-The household does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system select one of the 319 “full-service” oil companies that serve Delaware.
+Full service companies such as Royal Petroleum Inc or Wister Coal & Fuel Oil Co offer clients annual contracts which consist of a combined package of both automatic number two heating oil delivery and HVAC repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The family does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for clients who are budget-conscious.
-With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
-Some of the 2 Delaware cash heating oil companies serving Delaware include Mauger & Company Inc and Brandywine Fuel.
+Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
+With discount oil companies, in exchange for lower prices, you monitor the fuel oil level in your tank, and you place an oil order when you're running low.
+A few of the 2 Delaware cash heating oil companies serving Delaware include Mauger & Company Inc and Brandywine Fuel.

-Delaware Fuel Oil Company Statistics: Heating oil Companies Serving Delaware: 43 companies .
+Delaware Fuel Oil Company Fast Facts: Number two heating oil Companies Serving Delaware: 43 companies .

-Average Number of Delaware Households Served per Heating Oil company : 15429
+Average Number of Delaware Homes Served per Number Two Heating Oil company : 15429

 Delaware Heating Oil Delivery Overview

-663,450 residences in Delaware heat their homes with number two heating oil.
+663,450 households in Delaware heat their homes with oil.
 This makes oil delivery essential, especially when Delaware temperatures drop as low as 23.2° F each winter.
 12% of Delaware households are reliant on fuel oil delivery each winter.

 6.15% of Delaware County Households Rely On Heating Oil Delivery Each Winter